jianhui99/abda/README_2.md

 - **Request Body**:
     ```json
     {
-        "fund_name": "string",              # required: the name of the fund
+        "fund_name": "string",              // required: the name of the fund
-        "fund_manager_name": "string",      # required: the manager's name of the fund
+        "fund_manager_name": "string",      // required: the manager's name of the fund
-        "fund_description": "string",       # required: the description of the fund
+        "fund_description": "string",       // required: the description of the fund
-        "fund_nav": number,                 # required: the net asset value of the fund
+        "fund_nav": 1,                      // required: the net asset value of the fund
-        "fund_performance": number          # optional: the performance of the fund
+        "fund_performance": 1               // optional: the performance of the fund
-        "fund_creation_date": "YYYY-MM-DD", # optional: the creation date of the fund
+        "fund_creation_date": "YYYY-MM-DD", // optional: the creation date of the fund
     }
     ```
 - **Response**: